Boussau/boussau.github.io/tutorials/M2_Tutorials/TP2_JukesCantorHumanChimp/index.md

 Next we want to monitor the MCMC.
 To do this, we make a vector of monitors (or monitoring streams):

 ```
-monitors[1] = mnModel(filename = "apes_mcmc.log", printgen=10, separator = " ")
+monitors[1] = mnModel(filename = "analyses/apes_mcmc.log", printgen=10, separator = TAB)
 monitors[2] = mnScreen(printgen = 10, T)
 ```
-The first monitor will write the sequence of values of T in a file called apes_mcmc.log.
+The first monitor will write the sequence of values of T in a file called `apes_mcmc.log`, in the folder `analyses`.
 The second monitor will output a summary to the screen.

 Finally, we construct an MCMC object, which gathers all of the modules: the model, the monitors, and the MCMC moves: